hackclub/hackclub/getting_started.md

-# Hello 1
-oaiwejfoi

-# World 2
-awoefijaowej

-# Yo 3
+# Hi
-awoefijaowej
+Welcome to hackEDU

+# What is going on?
+Yeah!